kpasargad/rahnemacollege-unagi/README.md

 The server recieves the tokens in any request's query.
 Here is a sample request to send a post:

-*The token has to be in 32 characters but this is not checked in the server deliberately for development ease.*
+*The token has to be in 32 characters but applying this restriction is controlled by changing `applyTokenSize` in `Server/unagi/api/controllers/consts/tokenConst.js`.*

 ##### Headers: